By Ian Nixon, Oct 21 2017 07:45PM

 What to do

 Heat the oil in a large pan or wok.
-Seal the pork quickly on all sides.
+Seal the meat quickly on all sides.

 Pour in the curry sauce and bring to the boil.
-Leave to simmer for about 1 hour or until the pork is really tender.
+Leave to simmer for about 2 hours or until the meat is really tender.
+Stir often to ensure it doesn't stick to the bottom of the pan.

 2 cups of basmati rice (350-400g)